hazelcast/hazelcast-jet-reference-manual/src/API.md

 part of that stream.
 Several properties of the `Edge` control the routing from upstream to downstream processors.

+There can only be a single edge between two vertices.

 ### Ordinals

 An edge is connected to a vertex with a given _ordinal_, which